Robust leave-one-out cross-validation for high-dimensional Bayesian models: Discussion

 \section{Discussion}

 We proposed a novel estimator for Bayesian LOO-CV estimator that retains appealing features of classical estimators, such as simplicity of implementation and $\Theta(Sn)$ total cost, while significantly improving robustness to high-dimensionality.
-We expect our proposed computational methodology to be most useful when the number of parameters is of comparable order, or even larger, than the number of data points.
-Interestingly, these are regimes where LOO-CV exhibits considerably smaller bias in estimating the ELPD compared to other cross-validation strategies such as $k$-fold, see e.g.\ \citet{rad2020scalable} and references therein.
+We expect our proposed computational methodology to be most useful when the number of parameters is of comparable order, or even larger, than the number of data points or in the presence of highly influential data points.

 Our work supports the idea that Bayesian LOO-CV computations can be efficiently accomplished with Monte Carlo methods, requiring a computational effort comparable to fitting the model once.
-This seems to be a computational advantages compared to, e.g., marginal likelihood or Bayes Factors approximation, which is typically a much harder task.
+This is a computational advantages compared to, e.g., marginal likelihood or Bayes Factors approximation, which are typically significantly harder tasks.

-Directions for future research include characterizing how easy or hard it is to sample from the mixture $q_{mix}$ compared to $p(\theta|y)$, which would provide a more complete theoretical picture on the comparison between the efficiency of classical and mixture estimators; and extending the asymptotic analysis of Section \ref{sec:linear} to cases where both $n$ and $p$ diverge simultaneously.
+Directions for future research include characterizing how easy or hard it is to sample from $q_{mix}(\theta)$ compared to $p(\theta|y)$, which would provide a more complete theoretical picture on the comparison between the efficiency of classical and mixture estimators (see e.g.\ Remark \ref{rmk:multimod}); and extending the asymptotic analysis of Section \ref{sec:linear} to cases where both $n$ and $p$ diverge simultaneously.